risan/http-client/README.md

 #### `HttpResponse.isImage()`

-Check if the response content type header starts with `image/`.
+Check if the response content-type header starts with `image/`.

 ```js
 HttpResponse.isImage(): String